-The cost for a new 3.9 ML/d WTP is estimated at \$6.7 million, not including land acquisition, engineering, approvals, heritage studies, project management and contingencies (CWT, 2020).
+The cost for a new 3.9 ML/d WTP is estimated at \$9.1 million (2025\$), not including land acquisition, engineering, approvals, heritage studies, project management and contingencies (CWT, 2020).
 While a new WTP is being designed and constructed, Mullumbimby WTP should be maintained and operated to consistently deliver microbially safe water.
 This includes addressing at minimum, the short-term upgrades in Table 53.
-The short-term upgrades in Table 53 are required regardless of the water supply augmentation scenario adopted.

-12.7.4 Trunk main customers
+12.7.5 Trunk main customers

 Approximately 13 customers along Wilsons Creek Road are connected to the trunk main and supplied with potable water from the WTP (Figure 10).
-All options except Option 4A involve relocation of the WTP.
+All options except Option 4A (permanent connection to RCC regional supply) involve relocation of the WTP.
 This relocation is considered likely due to the site constraints at the current WTP site, require consideration on long-term supply for these customers.
 If a new WTP was constructed, these customers may continue to be serviced by a potable supply from a new WTP, however the feasibility of this would depend on the location of the new WTP and customer preference.
-Trunk main customers would not be served by the regional supply (Options 4A and 4B) and would require alternative supplies (e.g. rainwater tanks).
+Trunk main customers would not be served by the regional supply connection to the Azalea Street reservoirs (Options 4A and 4B) and an alternative potable water supply arrangement would be required.